 But from a Logopraxis perspective, here's the basis of my problem: it is impossible for "the powers of intellect to penetrate of themselves into the things of Heaven.
 And that entrance into Spiritual and Celestial things only comes as a matter of life that the doctrine is from and of the Lord." (quoting Reverend Millar again—he says it better, and if it ain't broke...)

 In other words, developing a personal relationship with the Lord by trying to understand Scripture through reason is not just difficult, it's impossible.
 But this is how Bible studies are traditionally approached, at least in my experience.
 We read scripture, then sit around and talk about what we think it means and how to apply that speculation to our daily lives.

 Approaching this section of the Writings from an intellectual perspective leaves me, frankly, wrestling with Jacob + Israel (the external vs. internal struggle).
 Once again, I'm trying to understand, through reason, the internal and external meanings of the names, the three Heavens and their correspondence to my regeneration, etc. Boy...old habits are hard to break!

 So I re-focus, shift my attention, and continue reading.
 Here's what stands out initially:

 - Temptation does not come to an end.
 It is ongoing.

-- There is an internal and eternal part of each of the three Heavens
+- There is an internal and eternal aspect of each of person

 - Jacob represents the external aspects

 - Israel represents the internal aspects